 Research and Preservation

 Hands-on experience is helpful when pursuing work in these areas.
+Familiarity with how to read and interpret documents and other sources is essential.

 Business and Industry